A Parallelization Strategy for GRAND with Optimality Guarantee by Exploiting Error Pattern Tree Representation: ML Enhancement of ORBGRAND

 The complexity of generating EPs differs greatly.
-SGRAND requires $T_1 \cdot \mathcal{O}(N)$ operations for both XOR and additions, and EP tree maintenance incurs $\mathcal{O}(T_1 \log T_1)$ complexity.
-Parallel SGRAND optimizes computation of $\max_{j}\{e_{r_j}\neq 0\}$ and $\zeta(\underline{e})$ through exploitation of the tree structure, reducing calculations to $\mathcal{O}(1)$ and can be operate in parallel, as described in Section \ref{subsec:4-2}.
-ORBGRAND achieve superior efficiency by directly generating EPs from $\tilde{\mathcal{E}}_{\text{ORB}}$ and $\underline{r}$, essentially eliminating runtime overhead for EP generation.
-After completing the phase of ORBGRAND, hybrid enhanced ORBGRAND requires $T_2\cdot\mathcal{O}(N)$ complexity to construct the envelope $\mathcal{S}_0$ and $T_2 \cdot \mathcal{O}(1)$ complexity to build a min-heap for completing the subsequent parallel SGRAND phase \cite[Chapter 6]{cormen2022introduction}.
+SGRAND requires $T_{\mathrm{SG}} \cdot \mathcal{O}(N)$ operations for both XOR and additions, and EP tree maintenance incurs $\mathcal{O}(T_{\mathrm{SG}} \log T_{\mathrm{SG}})$ complexity.
+Parallel SGRAND optimizes computation through exploitation of the tree structure, reducing calculations to $\mathcal{O}(1)$ and can be operate in parallel, as described in Section \ref{subsec:4-2}.
+ORBGRAND achieves superior efficiency by directly generating EPs from $\tilde{\mathcal{E}}_{\text{ORB}}$ and the reliability ranking vector $\underline{r}$, thereby incurring negligible runtime overhead for EP generation.\footnote{In practice, EPs in ORBGRAND can be either pre-stored~\cite{9715725} or generated efficiently on the fly~\cite{duffy2022ordered,yuan2023guessing}.} After completing the phase of ORBGRAND, hybrid enhanced ORBGRAND requires $T_{\mathrm{OG}}\cdot\mathcal{O}(N)$ complexity to construct the envelope $\mathcal{S}_0$ and $T_{\mathrm{OG}} \cdot \mathcal{O}(1)$ complexity to build a min-heap for completing the subsequent parallel SGRAND phase \cite[Chapter 6]{cormen2022introduction}.

 In terms of space complexity, ORBGRAND stores $\tilde{\mathcal{E}}_{\text{ORB}}$ but requires no additional runtime space.
-SGRAND dynamically maintains up to $T_1$ EPs with their soft weights.
+SGRAND dynamically maintains up to $T_{\mathrm{SG}}$ EPs with their soft weights.
 Parallel SGRAND requires additional storage for syndrome values and position indices, though pruning reduces actual EP storage needed.
-Hybrid enhanced ORBGRAND optimizes storage by generating only the final $T_4-T_2$ EPs in runtime.
+Hybrid enhanced ORBGRAND optimizes storage by generating only the final $T_{\mathrm{HOG}}-T_{\mathrm{OG}}$ EPs in runtime.

+\begin{remark} The $\mathcal{O}(N \log N)$ sorting cost in Table~\ref{tab:grand_complexity} is an algorithm-level upper bound that assumes a fully sorted reliability list prior to EP querying.
+Recently reported GRAND ASICs instead pipeline a serial sorter with codeword querying, producing the least reliable bits incrementally on demand and thereby reducing the sorting cost to $\mathcal{O}(N)$~\cite{riaz2023subpj,riaz2025subpj,kizilates2025lowlatency}.
+Sorting in such designs runs in parallel with querying and can terminate once a valid codeword is identified, further lowering the effective sorting overhead. \end{remark}